How Does the Orton-Gillingham Approach Work?

 Orton-Gillingham at Endeavor Montessori Schools

-At Endeavor Montessori Schools, we know that children’s feelings about themselves and about learning are critically important to their success and happiness.
-We are proud to utilize the Orton-Gillingham Approach which focuses on providing the experience of success as students build literacy, increasing their self-confidence and motivation for years to come!
+At Endeavor Montessori, we know that children’s feelings about themselves and about learning are critically important to their success and happiness.
+We are proud to utilize the Orton-Gillingham Approach at the elementary level, which focuses on providing the experience of success as students build literacy, increasing their self-confidence and motivation for years to come!